girlscript/winter-of-contributing/Interview_Preparation/Important Resources and Books.md

 **For any interview these are some common steps:**

 1. Resume Screening
->In this round basically the resume of the applicants is reviewed and accordingly the shortlisting happens.
+>In this round the resume of the applicants is reviewed and accordingly the shortlisting happens.
 Apart from skills and projects a strong resume includes a good amount of Internship experience, at least one Volunteer Experience and Additional Certifications with some achievement are a must.

 2. Technical  Interview